hyperledger/indy-hipe/text/a2a-forward-secrecy/README.md

 Syncing these values across agents that belong to the same identity will be impossible.
 Each of Alice's agents will need to maintain their own state variables.
 This inhibits the possibility of using group encryption or group signatures to hide how many agents Alice has and which of her agents she is using.
 But since Alice trusts Bob enough to establish a channel with him, it might be an okay tradeoff.

+Performance is another consideration.
+Signal requires executing KDF's every time a message is sent and received to derive keys, and computing a Diffie-Hellman ratchet.
+Care must be taken to choose a KDF that isn't performance inhibitive.
+Choosing elliptic curve keypairs can reduce the size and performance penalty for computing the Diffie-Hellman ratchet.

 # Rationale and alternatives
 [alternatives]: #alternatives

 Encrypted messaging has been around for long time and is a well understood problem.
+PGP was used to encrypt and send messages asynchronously in the form of email but it's not forward secure and it leaks traffic information.
+Forward Secret PGP has never materialized.
+Email is also considered insecure since email address are largely public.
+Setting up secure email is very difficult.
 Indy could try to come up with its own asyncronous messaging protocol but will probably not be able to create one better than Signal nor as widely adopted.
 Signal is supported and improved by Open Whisper Systems and the Signal Foundation.
 Signal has been vetted by cryptographers and security professionals alike who have found it to be secure ([Signal audit](https://threatpost.com/signal-audit-reveals-protocol-cryptographically-sound/121892/) and [A Formal Security Analysis of the Signal Messaging Protocol](https://eprint.iacr.org/2016/1013.pdf)).